Making an invoice - Which software program is best?

 Save and export as a PDF that looks good.

 And then send the invoice by snailmail or email.

 Hooray for Word and Excel.
-These programs allow you to make invoice rather easily.
+These programs allow you to make an invoice rather easily.

 Unfortunately, invoicing does imply more than making a document…